 From the first point of contact a candidate has with your company to when they find out whether they receive an offer, candidates are looking for signals to find out what it’s like to work at your organization.
-Did the recruiter inform them of who they would be interviewing with?
-Were they given enough opportunity in interviews to showcase their skills?
+Did the recruiter inform them who they would be interviewed by?
+Were they given enough opportunities during interviews to showcase their skills?
 Did they receive a follow-up in a timely manner?

 If you answered yes to these questions, then you’re already on track to providing a great candidate experience.
 But do you have practices in place to ensure this is done consistently across your organization?
 Doing so requires intention and thought.
 It is also essential in today’s talent-driven market.
 Whether or not you’re doing this, you can guarantee your competitors are.
 And, after all, you can’t close an above-average candidate with a below-average experience.

 So, what are some actions you can take to create an exceptional candidate-centric experience?